tristan-blackbrownberlin/dineblack/README.md

 ## Deployment

-The Copenhagen project is deployed with [Zeit Now](https://zeit.co/home), utilising [Now Secrets](https://zeit.co/docs/v2/build-step#using-environment-variables-and-secrets) (see now.json file), but could be deployed wherever.
+This project is deployed with [Zeit Now](https://zeit.co/home), utilising [Now Secrets](https://zeit.co/docs/v2/build-step#using-environment-variables-and-secrets) (see now.json file), but could be deployed wherever.

 ## Forked and Inspired by